 Running is an education in living.

-Jocelyn and I started running twelve years ago.
-We’ve learned so much about life and ourselves we wish we had started earlier.
+Jocelyn and I started running sixteen years ago.
+We’ve learned so much about life and ourselves that we wish we had started earlier.

 1. Running makes you a runner.